AtomicTEM/xFOSE/README.md

 The original FOSE was created and maintained by *Ian Patterson*, *Stephen Abel*, *Paul Connelly*, and *Hugues LE PORS* (ianpatt, behippo, scruggsywuggsy the ferret, and hlp)

+Up to 500-5000 CAD To the team that gets this to the same level as xNVSE.